 What are the costs of a credit card?

 - Repayments.
-You’re free to repay as much as you like as often as you like.
-You’re required to make the minimum repayment when your statement is issued.
-The minimum repayment is usually 2% of your outstanding balance, so it's best to pay your account in full (or as much as you can) each statement period to reduce your interest costs.
+Although you're required to make the minimum repayment when your statement is issued, you're free to repay as much as you like and as often as you like beyond this minimum.
+The minimum repayment is usually only 2% or 3% of your outstanding balance, so it's best to pay your account in full (or as much as you can) each statement period to reduce your interest costs.
 You will pay a late payment fee if you don't make the minimum repayment by the statement due date.

 - Annual fee.
 This is the cost to own a credit card.
-The annual fee ranges from $0 to hundreds of dollars depending on the credit card type.
+The annual fee ranges from $0 to hundreds of dollars depending on the type credit card.
 The credit card annual fee is deducted from your available credit and accrues interest at the purchase rate if it isn’t paid in the first statement period.

 - Interest rates.
 Interest is the price you pay to borrow money.
 Credit card interest rates are much higher than other types of finance because credit cards are an unsecured product; financial institutions have no recourse to take your assets if you default on your repayments.
 You can avoid interest charges if you get a no interest monthly fee credit card or take advantage of interest-free days.
 You could also save on interest with a card that offers 0% p.a. for an introductory period.